wcfjeffrey/jeffreywoo-health-ai-model/README.md

 - 💪 **Sustainable Habits** — tools to help you lose weight, gain muscle, or maintain balance

 ## 🚀 Why Choose JeffreyWooHealth
 Whether you want to slim down, build strength, or simply live better every day, **JeffreyWooHealth** is your AI-powered guide to lasting wellness.
-It’s based on experts' advice, works everywhere, and keeps your data secure.
+It’s based on experts' advice, works everywhere, and keeps your data secure for privacy.

 ## 📦 Getting Started
 1. Upload or take a photo of your meal